 17. At any one moment, Airbnb customers may book 1.9 million properties.

-Despite the fact that there are no restrictions on the amount of listings that customers may book at any one time, other variables such as bandwidth and location may cause some delay owing to a high number of users.
+Despite the fact that there are no restrictions on the number of listings that customers may book at any one time, other variables such as bandwidth and location may cause some delays owing to a high number of users.